halostatue/terraform-modules/aws/redirect-site/README.md

 ## Input

-- **`domain`**: The name of the domain to provision.
-- **`publisher`**: The name/ID of publisher user.
-This should be from the output of an `aws/content-site` build.
+### Required

-- **`target`**: The destination hostname for the redirect.
-Do not include a protocol.
+- `target`: The destination address for the redirect, without protocol.
+That is, if redirecting to `https://www.example.com`, specify `www.example.com`.

-- **`content-key`**: The content key used to prevent duplicate content penalties from being applied by Google.
-This should be the output of an `aws/content-site` build.
+- `domain-aliases`: The domain names that will redirect to `target`.

+### Optional

 - `bucket`: The name for the S3 bucket to create for deployment.
-If not provided, defaults to the domain name.
+If not provided, defaults to a transformed version of the fully-qualified domain name.
 In all cases, any period (`.`) is replaced with a dash (`-`).
-- `content-key-base`: The base value of the content key used to prevent duplicate content penalties from being applied by Google.
-If not provided, defaults to the `domain` provided.
-- `not-found-response-path`: The path to the object returned when the site cannot be found.
-Defaults to `/404.html`.
-- `domain-aliases`: The optional list of aliases of the domain to provide in the distribution.
-Defaults to just the `domain` provided.
-- `acm-certificate-arn`: The optional, but recommended ACM Certificate ARN.
-All CloudFront-available ARNs must be created in `us-east-1`.
 - `default-ttl`: The default TTL for the distribution, in seconds.
 Defaults to 86,400 seconds (1 day).
 - `max-ttl`: The maximum TTL for the distribution, in seconds.
 Defaults to 31,536,000 seconds (365 days).
+- `error-ttl`: The TTL for the distribution to cache error results, in seconds.
+  Defaults to 1,800 seconds (30 minutes).
+- `index-document`: The S3 key for the document to return from the bucket when requesting an index.
+- `error-document`: The S3 key for the document to return from the bucket when a document cannot be found.
+Used to specify the `custom_error_response.response_page_path` for the distribution.
+- `acm-certificate-arn`: The optional, but recommended ACM Certificate ARN.
+All CloudFront-available ARNs must be created in `us-east-1`.
+- `target-protocol`: The protocol to use on redirect.
+If `https` (the default), always forces upgrade to HTTPS.
+- `block-public-policy`: A boolean flag that enables or disables public policy blocking.
+Enabled by default, it may need to be disabled when public policies are first created or need to be updated.
+- `protocol-policy`: The viewer protocol policy to use.
+If `target-protocol` is `https`, it defaults to `redirect-to-https`, otherwise it defaults to `allow-all`.
+- `publishers`: The names or IDs of publisher users.
+- `content-key`: The content key used to prevent duplicate content penalties from being applied by Google.

+## Local Variables

+- `bucket-name`: Either `bucket` or `target` with `.` replaced with `-`.
+- `domain-aliases`: The unique set of values from the input `domain-aliases`.

 ## Output

+- `site`: An object with the values:

-- `bucket-name`: The name of the bucket that backs the website.
+  - `bucket`: The name of the bucket.

+  - `cdn`: An object with the values:

+    - `id`: The distribution ID.
-- `cdn-id`: The ID of the CloudFront distribution.
+    - `domain-name`: The name of the CloudFront distribution.
+    - `zone-id`: The CloudFront zone ID.
-- `cdn-aliases`: A comma-separated list of aliases held by the CloudFront distribution.
+    - `aliases`: A comma-separated list of aliases held by the CloudFront distribution.
-- `cdn-domain`: The name of the direct domain for the CloudFront distribution.
-- `cdn-zone-id`: The zone where the hostname of the CloudFront distribution is hosted.